dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 # Publish a Mac Catalyst app for ad-hoc distribution

 When distributing Mac Catalyst apps outside the Mac App Store, you can also choose to distribute your app to a limited number of users on registered devices.
 This is known as *ad-hoc* distribution, and is primarily used for testing apps within a group of people.
 However, it's limited to 100 devices per membership year, and the devices must be added to your Apple Developer Account.
-It's available for the Apple Developer Program and the Apple Developer Enterprise Program.
+Members of the Apple Developer Program and the Apple Developer Enterprise Program can use this distribution approach.

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.